EvanSkiStudios/Raccoon-Mischief/README.md

 * RMGetCFG > Gets the value of a specified key in the config.yml
 * RMReloadCFG > (OP only) Reloads the config.yml file
 * RMGive > (OP only) Gives an selected RM item, much like the vanilla give command but for RM items only
+* RMShowCraft > Shows the crafting recipe of an RM recipe

 ## Vanilla Changes
 Things That change vanilla features